FEMALE HORMONE HEALTH

 I work with clients to assess their overall health by seeking to identify interactions between different bodily systems through detailed health and lifestyle case history, presenting signs and symptoms and on occasion functional lab testing.

-If you're experiencing hormonal imbalance symptoms and would like my help, get in touch to discuss how to resolve them.
+If you're experiencing hormonal imbalance symptoms and would like my help, get in touch to discuss how we can work together to resolve them.